manarabutair/WiDS-Datathon-2023/README.md

-This is the first attempt I made.
-Final notebook was maintained and uploaded by teammate.
+*A glimpse of my early attempts in the contest.
+Final notebook was maintained and uploaded by teammate. *